zeropointnothing/pyBox/MoniPy/README.md

 # Curses Mode

 As of MoniPY v2.0, it now has a built in TUI mode built on Curses.
 This can be opened by running MoniPY with the -C/--curses flag.
 Please note that this is early in development, and new features are yet to come.

+## Commands

+To enter command mode, press :.
+To exit, either erase your command (with the :) completely, or press ESC.

+### :quit
+This simply quits MoniPY

+### :sort \<MODE>
+Change how MoniPY sorts running processes.
+By default, this is `pid`.

+Accepted values:

+- pid
+- name
+- cpu
+- mem

+### :kill \<PID>
+Kill a process by its PID.

+### :akill \<PNAME>
+Kill a group of processes by their name.

+## Note

+Currently, the CPU reading on processes is not accurate, and should not be taken too seriously.